MoniVibe/HeadlessRebuildTool/README.md

-# Headless Rebuild Tool (Godgame)
+# Headless Rebuild Tool (Godgame + Space4X)

-This repo contains a minimal WSL-friendly rebuild script for the Godgame headless Linux player.
+This repo contains minimal WSL-friendly rebuild scripts for the Godgame and Space4X headless Linux players.
 It targets the Windows Unity editor by default to avoid Linux license failures.

 ## Requirements
 - WSL2 with access to your Tri workspace.
 - Windows Unity editor installed (default: `6000.3.1f1`).
-- A Tri clone with `godgame/` and `puredots/` present.
+- A Tri clone with `godgame/`, `space4x/`, and `puredots/` present.

 ## Quick start